 Curious as to who works at our shop?
 When I asked the owner, "How would you describe the team?"
 All he could do was shake his head and laugh.
 "Everyone has their own funny personality and respectable set of skills that makes this company work.
 Every day is always interesting and it's definitely never boring I'll say that.
-(To anyone who's worked with us or plans to in the future) Thank you for supporting small business."
+To anyone who's worked with us or plans to in the future.
+Thank you for supporting small business."

 THE OWNER: CHRIS DORIA

 Chris's love for cars started at a very young age.
 He was only 7 years old when he put together his first model car, at 12 he rebuilt his first go kart, and by 14 he had his first project car.
-A beautiful, dirt brown, Toyota Carolla which ended up being his first car.
+A beautiful, dirt brown, Toyota Corolla which ended up being his first car.
 It was given to him under the pretense that he would fix it and use it.
 During High School, he started to do side work on other people's vehicles.
 After graduation, he went to Ranken Technical College in St. Louis for Automotive Maintenance.

 At 19, Chris was working full time at a dealership while spending his free time at FHA.
 "When I was young all I wanted to do was work in a dealership.
 I knew I could turn time and become successful but I realized one day that the atmosphere in the dealership wasn't for me.
 So, that day I quit and went to work for FHA full time.
 I turned all of my attention to classic car restoration and I couldn't have made a better decision."

 When I asked Chris, "What kind of work place do you want to provide as an employer?"
-He replied, "I'd like to provide an establishment where my employee's feel like they're on a team or part of a tight knit family.
+He replied, "I'd like to provide an establishment where my employees feel like they're on a team or part of a tight knit family.
 I want everyone to be independent and enjoy what they're doing.
 It's each member of the team's passion and enthusiasm that produces quality work.
 I want every one of them to grow, be successful, and enjoy their careers.
 I want my employees to make their mark on Frisco Hill Auto."

 When Chris isn't busy running the shop he enjoys spending time with his wife Julie and their two dogs, hanging out with family/friends, working on his project car (Daryl 88), going to car shows, and driving anything with a motor way too fast.

-SHOP MANAGER: DWIGHT
+SHOP MANAGER: CHARLIE

-"I had the typically classic car upbringing.
+"I had the typical classic car upbringing.
 Played with hot wheels as a kid.
 Model cars."
 His first mechanical job came after he blew the engine in his first car.
 "I was street racing in my '73 Nova and had to rebuild it.
 I kept it for a few years after."
 Shawn attended Ranken Technical College for auto body but always had the mind for the mechanical side of things.
 When asked, "What do you like most about working at FHA?"
 He replied, "The variety of cars always keeps me on my toes.
 I am never bored and love the challenges that some of them bring.
 You never learn if you don't get out of your comfort zone."
 (Wise words) In his free time, he likes to hang out with his family and work on his own collection of cars.
 Which consists of: '65 Chevelle, '68 C-1-, '52 Willy's AeroLark, and a few others that aren't "as cool".
 Dream car: '55 Chevy (the words couldn't leave his mouth fast enough) Google Two Lane Black Top and you'll get the picture.
 Fun fact: He's also the other half/co-host of GET OUT n DRIVE podcast!